 Chase Sapphire Preferred in a Nutshell

-As you've already heard me say numerous times, the CSP currently offers a 60,000 point sign-up bonus for spending $4,000.00 in 3 months.
+As you've already heard me say numerous times, the CSP currently offers a 100,000 point sign-up bonus for spending $4,000.00 in 3 months.
 Unlike its sibling card, the CSR, the CSP offers referral bonuses of 15,000 points per approved referral, up to 75,000 points per year.
 The CSP earns 2 points per dollar for all dining spend (all types of restaurants, including sit-down, fast food, coffee shops, bars, Grubhub, Eat24, UberEats, Seamless, etc.) and for all travel spend (hotels, airfare, Uber, taxis, parking, cruises, Airbnb, tolls, rental cars, tours, etc).
+It also comes with $60 towards Peloton memberships (all-access or digital) and you can earn 5x on Peloton Bike and Bike+ purchases.
 Lyft was recently increased to 5 points per dollar spend.
 All other spend earns 1 point per dollar.
 The annual fee is $95 [NOTE: a prior version of this post indicated that the annual fee is waived for the first year, this is no longer the case].

 Chase Sapphire Reserve in a Nutshell

 The CSR is much like the CSP, except it's not.
-The CSR currently offers a 50,000 point sign-up bonus for spending $4,000 in 3 months.
+The CSR currently offers a 60,000 point sign-up bonus for spending $4,000 in 3 months.
 It does not offer any referral bonuses.
 The CSR earns 3 points per dollar in all dining and travel items mentioned above, plus 10x on Lyft.
 All other spend earns 1 point per dollar.
 The annual fee is $550 and is not waived for the first year.
 You do, however, receive a $300 travel credit that is automatically credited to your account each time a “travel” charge (again, any of the items above) posts to your account.
 Following a change in 2017, this credit follows your card anniversary year and NOT the calendar year.
 You also receive a $60 DoorDash credit in 2020 and 2021, free DashPass delivery from qualifying restaurants, and a free 12 month subscription to Lyft Pink, which gives you 15% off all Lyft rides.
+Additionally, in 2021, the CSR offers up to $120 off on a Peloton membership (all-access or digital) and you can earn 10x on the purchase of a Bike or Bike+.

 Comparison of CSP v.
 CSR Benefits